 - In Chobits, Hideki is tormented by his fear of being a pervert and living with an Innocent Fanservice Girl who will suffer a personality death if he actually were to act on any sort of desire towards her.
 This is probably the most justified example here.

 - In Fumi Yoshinaga's Gerard Et Jacques: Jacques is a virgin at heart, a wannabe Celibate Hero, and deeply believes sexuality is, oh dear, such a sin.
 Unfortunately the UST between him and his, ahem, experienced master, keeps piling until Jacques succumbs to a DIY solution, and gets a huge moral hangover for it.
 The whole issue is played for light drama and fun, but in a darker work it could have fueled worlds of angst.

 - This is one of the most likely explanations for Iron Klaus of From Eroica with Love.

-- Girls Bravo Yukinari gets hives whenever he makes contact with other girls, mostly because he is intimidated by them all his life.
+- Girls Bravo Yukinari gets hives whenever he makes contact with other girls, mostly because he is intimidated and pushed around by them all his life.

 - In Watchmen, Rorschach has this as a part of his pathology.

 - If Johnny the Homicidal Maniac isn't explicitly asexual, he's this.
 His outright disgust with human sexuality and aversions to being touched implies that he may very well have a sexuality but deeply represses it.
 Given that his arousal is one of the internal forces he lists as wanting to free himself from in his search for autonomy in Book 7 (along with hunger and tiredness), that's probably it.

 - Mark Vorkosigan is tortured into this by his "guardian".
 Eventually, the legendary Betan therapy helps.